Plan an automatic user provisioning deployment in Microsoft Entra ID

 Users/groups are created in an on-premises HR application/system, such as SAP.

-Azure AD Connect agent runs scheduled synchronizations of identities (users and groups) from the local AD to Azure AD.
+Microsoft Entra Connect agent runs scheduled synchronizations of identities (users and groups) from the local AD to Microsoft Entra ID.

 Automatic user provisioning for cloud-only enterprises

-In this example, user creation occurs in Azure AD and the Azure AD provisioning service manages automatic user provisioning to the target (SaaS) applications.
+In this example, user creation occurs in Microsoft Entra ID and the Microsoft Entra provisioning service manages automatic user provisioning to the target (SaaS) applications.

 Description of workflow:

 Microsoft Entra provisioning service begins an initial cycle against the source system and target system.

 Microsoft Entra provisioning service queries the source system for any users and groups updated since the initial cycle, and performs any incremental cycles.

 Automatic user provisioning for cloud HR applications

 In this example, the users and or groups are created in a cloud HR application like such as Workday and SuccessFactors.
 The Microsoft Entra provisioning service and Microsoft Entra Connect provisioning agent provisions the user data from the cloud HR app tenant into AD.
 Once the accounts are updated in AD, it's synced with Microsoft Entra ID through Microsoft Entra Connect, and the email addresses and username attributes can be written back to the cloud HR app tenant.